Home About Dr.Mazumdar Terms and Conditions Site Map

 Written by : Dr.M.D.Mazumdar, MD

-The second trimester is the period from the end of the 13th week of pregnancy to the end of the 26th week.
-It is a period of relative well-being for you.
 Your nausea and vomiting will diminish, you will need to go to the bathroom less often, your breasts will stop feeling sore and your fatigue will decrease to a certain extent.

-Breast Changes in Pregnancy Some of the symptoms present in the first trimester will become more prominent now.
+Some of the symptoms present in the first trimester will become more prominent now.
 You will also have some new symptoms.

-• Breast Enlargement: Your breasts will become larger although the soreness will diminish.
+Your breasts will become larger although the soreness will diminish.
 The nipple becomes more prominent, the areolas darker and more pigmented.

 You may develop an area of mild pigmentation with an ill-defined margin surrounding your areola.
 This is called the ‘secondary areola’.

-Thin bluish veins may become more prominent on the breast.
 In women who put on too much weight, there may also be development of stria or stretch marks on the edges, especially towards the lower and outer part of the breasts.

-• Foetal Movements: The first foetal movements felt by the mother is called ‘quickening’.
-If this is your first pregnancy, you will feel the first foetal movements at around the 18th – 20th weeks of pregnancy.
+The first foetal movements felt by the mother is called 'quickening'.
+If this is your first pregnancy, you will feel the first foetal movements at around the 18th - 20th weeks of pregnancy.

-Women in their second or third pregnancies, being more experienced can feel it earlier, at about the 16th – 18th weeks.
+Women in their second or third pregnancies, being more experienced, can feel it earlier, at about the 16th - 18th weeks.

 Most women describe the first foetal movements as a faint fluttery feeling deep in their abdomen that occurs quite suddenly and vanishes just as suddenly.